theCrazylegs/check-dns-zone/README.md

 ## License

-This script is distributed under the MIT license.
+This script is distributed under the GNU General Public License.
 See `LICENSE.md` for more information.